jankrloz/colombia-trip-guide/README.md

 # Colombia Trip Guide 🇨🇴

-A simple static website that serves as an interactive guide for a family trip to Colombia.
+A modular, production-ready web application that serves as an interactive guide for a family trip to Colombia.
 It includes a detailed itinerary, budget summary, lodging information, and general travel recommendations.
-All data is managed within a single `index.html` file using a JavaScript object.

 The live version of this guide is hosted on Netlify:
 **[View Live Demo](https://gentle-mochi-05a532.netlify.app/)**